Curriculum and student experience

 Curtin Volunteers! is Curtin’s student-driven volunteering hub.
 Its mission is to provide opportunities which both enhance the student experience and benefit the wider community.
 The volunteering opportunities are diverse, ranging from hands-on environmental projects, community development projects in remote and Indigenous communities, helping new migrants to develop English language skills, companionship for young adults with disabilities, and introducing young girls to coding.

-Curtin Link is a business and law advice centre that will connect Curtin intellectual resources to not-for-profit organisations and social enterprise start-ups.
+Curtin Link is a business and law advice centre that will connect Curtin intellectual resources to not-for-profit organisations, small businesses, social enterprises and start-ups.
 The centre provides students with the opportunity to work on projects for the WA community from Curtin’s Murray Street campus.
 Read more

 Curtin Tax Clinic